Using R for ecological modeling in USACE restoration planning

 Intended audience

-- Career trajectory: USACE planners, biologists, and geospatial analysts; this course may also benefit ecological/environmental engineers who .
+• Career trajectory: USACE planners, biologists, and geospatial analysts; this course may also benefit ecological/environmental engineers who want to work with data, produce data-driven reports, or generate compelling graphs.

-- Pre-requisites: None!
-Although some familiarity with ecological models and how they are used in USACE may be useful.
+• Pre-requisites: None!
+Some familiarity with ecological models and how they are used in USACE may be useful, but some of this understanding can be derived from the material.
 Similarly, experience with numerical modeling, coding, and data analysis may also help but is not required.

 Learning objectives

-- Develop ability to conduct basic non-habitat ecological modeling and compare with traditional habitat models.
+• Develop ability to conduct some non-habitat ecological modeling and compare with traditional habitat models.

 Module format

-Asynchronous, self-directed modules accompanied by full R scripts to carry out analyses.
+Asynchronous, self-directed modules accompanied by R code to carry out analyses.
 This format was selected because it is:

 Module structure